On the distribution of $\alpha p^2$ modulo one in the intersection of two Piatetski--Shapiro sets: Introduction and Main Result

 Let $\alpha$ be irrational number, $\beta$ be real and let $\|x\|$ denote the distance from $x$ to the nearest integer.
 In 1947, Vinogradov \cite{Vinogradov-1947} proved that, for $\theta=1/5-\varepsilon$, there exist infinitely many primes $p$ such that

 Subsequently, in 1977, Vaughan \cite{Vaughan-1977} obtained $\theta=1/4$ with an additional factor $(\log p)^8$ on the right--hand side of (\ref{upper-bound-ap+b}).
 In 1983, Harman \cite{Harman-1983} introduced sieve method into this problem and proved that $\theta=3/10$.
 Jia \cite{Jia-1993} later improved the exponent to $\theta=4/13$.
 In 1996, Harman \cite{Harman-1996} made further innovations with the sieve method and obtained $\theta=7/22$.
 In 2000, Jia \cite{Jia-2000} developed the techniques in Harman \cite{Harman-1996} to get $\theta=9/28$.
 In 2002, Heath--Brown and Jia \cite{Heath-Brown-Jia-2002} evaluated the asymptotic properties of bilinear sums of this problem and established that $\theta=16/49-\varepsilon$ is admissible.
 The hitherto best result in this direction is due to Matom\"{a}ki \cite{Matomaki-2009} with $\theta=1/3-\varepsilon$ and $\beta=0$.
+For the nonlinear case, many mathematicians investigate the distribution of $\alpha p^k$ modulo one, i.e.,

+In 1981, Ghosh \cite{Ghosh-1981} firstly consider the quadratic case, and showed that $\theta_2=1/8$ is admissible.
+Subsequently, in 1991, Baker and Harman \cite{Baker-Harman-1991} sharpened and generalized the result of Ghosh \cite{Ghosh-1981}, who demonstrated that

 Let $\gamma\in(\frac{1}{2},1)$ be a fixed real number.
 The Piatetski--Shapiro sequences are sequences of the form

 Such sequences have been named in honor of Piatetski--Shapiro, who \cite{Piatetski-Shapiro-1953}, in 1953, proved that $\mathscr{N}_{\gamma}$ contains infinitely many primes provided that $\gamma\in(\frac{11}{12},1)$.
 The prime numbers of the form $p=\lfloor n^{1/\gamma}\rfloor$ are called \textit{Piatetski--Shapiro primes of type $\gamma$}.
 More precisely, for such $\gamma$ Piatetski--Shapiro \cite{Piatetski-Shapiro-1953} showed that the counting function